wkhere/stackless/Doc/library/unittest.rst

       This affects all the :meth:`loadTestsFrom\*` methods.

-   .. attribute:: classSuiteClass

-      Callable object that constructs a test suite for the tests cases from one class.
-The default value is :class:`ClassTestSuite`.

 .. class:: TestResult

    This class is used to compile information about which tests have succeeded